 Other Fluoride Applications

 You should always brush with a fluoride toothpaste, no matter the age of the child.
 Fluoride mouth rinses are also recommended.
+Your dentist can suggest a brand or even prescribe you a special fluoride formula.
 Fluoride supplement tablets can also be taken, especially by children.

 How Often Do You Need Fluoride Treatments?